 - Regarding translations: the translator is responsible for all author and publisher permissions regarding the source work.

-- When using the submittable.com submissions program, please be sure to add The Kenyon Review‘s email address (email@example.com) to your spam blocker software so that you can receive correspondence from us.
+- When using the submittable.com submissions program, please be sure to add the Kenyon Review’s email address (email@example.com) to your spam blocker software so that you can receive correspondence from us.

 - Payment for accepted work is made upon publication.
 Authors retain their copyright and will receive a contract upon acceptance.

 - Once you have submitted, you can log-in to your submittable.com account and check on the status of your submission at any time during our submission period starting September 15th or thereafter.
-If it has been longer than five months since you submitted and you have not received a response from us regarding the status of your submission, you may query us at firstname.lastname@example.org for an update.
+If it has been longer than six months since you submitted and you have not received a response from us regarding the status of your submission, you may query us at firstname.lastname@example.org for an update.